voxpupuli/puppet-wireguard/README.md

 [voxpupuli/systemd](https://github.com/voxpupuli/puppet-systemd#systemd) with
 `manage_networkd` set to true.

-Furthermore this module assumes that you've a dualstack machine.
+Furthermore, this module assumes that you've a dualstack machine.
 Your IPv4 and IPv6 addresses will be automatically set to the `destination_addresses` array from the `wireguard::interface` defined resource.
 If you don't have dualstack you need to overwrite the parameter.